 As a vegan, the most difficult fashion challenges are shopping for vegan shoes, outerwear, and accessories – as these are the clothing and accessory categories that are most saturated with animal fur, hide, and feathers.

-Giving away my leather shoes and bags was fairly easy, because after a few months of being vegan just looking at them in my closet made me feel nauseous.
-But I have to admit I was a bit reluctant to give up wool and down.
+Giving away my leather shoes and bags was fairly easy, because after a few months of being vegan just looking at them in my closet made me feel upset.
+But I have to admit that I was a bit reluctant to give up wool and down.
 At first, I rationalized that ducks and sheep who were used for their feathers and wool weren’t killed in the process, and that they were probably being humanely treated.
-However, after I learned about the horrors behind wool and down production, I knew that I could not be complicit in the perpetuation of these industries either.
+However, after I learned about the truth behind wool and down production, I knew that I could not continue supporting these industries either.

-Thus began the process of searching for vegan outerwear.
-It took me a while to get the lay of the land, but thanks to my relentlessness when it comes to online shopping, I eventually got a sense for what my options were.
+I began the process of searching for vegan outerwear.
+It took me a while to get the lay of the land, but I eventually got a sense for what my options were.

 Here are the problems specifically with wool, down, leather, fur:

 Wool – From sheep who had “mulesing” (chunks ripped out of their skin) performed on them without anesthetization.
 They are roughly shorn of their hair, which provides insulation from cold weather.
 Eventually, they’re usually shipped on a long arduous boat trip, to the Middle East only to be brutally slaughtered.

 Down – Typically from ducks in China who are also exploited for eggs, meat, or foie gras.
 The soft undercoating beneath their top layer of feathers is violently torn from them several times while they are alive and then once more after they had been killed.